Seabourn Cruise Line

 entering service in 2011.
 These new ships are based on the design of the first trio, but they are some 3 times bigger measuring 32.000 tons.
 Still, they only have room for 450 passengers.
 These ships will bring Seabourn back to the forefront of luxury cruising.
 In 2010, Seabourn Cruise Line's offices were incorporated in the Holland America Line offices.
 The companies started working together, although there is no merger between the lines whatsoever.
 Of course, the introduction of these new ships made the first trio a little more outdated.
 In february 2013, Yaughts of Seabourn announced the sale of all three original ships to Windstar Cruises

 , for delivery in 2014 and 2015.
 To fill in for these ships, Seabourn also ordered a fourth ship in the new class for continued growth.
-This ship will be an enlarged version of the three Odyssey-class ships and will recieve one extra deck.
-Her maiden cruise will start from Athens and take her to Singapore, where she will be named Seabourn Encore
+This ship became an enlarged version of the three Odyssey-class ships and recieved one extra deck.
+Her maiden cruise started from Athens and took her to Singapore, where she was named Seabourn Encore

 Several ships that have sailed for Seabourn are placed elsewhere at this site.